Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/learning_section/jac_variables.md

 **Code Example**
 === "Jac"
     ```jac linenums="1"
-    --8<-- "examples/learning_section/jac_variables.jac:64:73"
+    --8<-- "examples/learning_section/jac_variables.jac:64:74"
     ```

 ### The Global Keyword
-Normally, when you create a variable inside a function, that variable is local, and can only be used inside that function.To create a global variable inside a function, you can use the **global** keyword.
+Normally, when you create a variable inside a function, that variable is local, and can only be used inside that function.To create a global variable inside a function, you can use the `global` keyword.

 **Code Example**
 === "Jac"
     ```jac linenums="1"
-    --8<-- "examples/learning_section/jac_variables.jac:75:82"
+    --8<-- "examples/learning_section/jac_variables.jac:75:83"
     ```

 Also, use the global keyword if you want to change a global variable inside a function.